New Zealand's Alert Levels are subject to change. More information on the current Alert Levels

 When you’re in a session, the tunes change fast, and frequently 4 or 5 tunes are played in a row.
 It’s almost impossible to find the name of the tune and turn to the right page in your music when the next tune starts.
 Also, when you learn tunes by reading, the triggers to remember the tunes are the notes on the page.
 When you learn tunes by ear, the triggers are hearing the first few notes.
 That’s what happens in session playing, you hear the first few notes and you recall the tune.

-Playing by ear the first time is hard, especially for people who have become proficient at playing by reading music.
+Playing by ear is hard at first, especially for people who have become proficient at playing by reading music.
 It gets much easier with practice, and it is a skill worth learning.

 Accompanists and rhythm players